How to automatically share a new contract draft with others?

 Note: You can adjust the email and in-app notifications under Profile Settings for your account.

-How can I test Contractbook create new draft automation?
+How can I test the automation?

-For the test to be performed, you can generate a new draft from the template you used in the first step of the automation setup and if needed, fill in any of the editable fields or body text.
+For the test to be performed, you can generate a new draft from the template you used in the first step of the automation setup and if needed, fill in any of the Data fields or body text.

 As soon as the draft is created and saved, go back to your documents overview and check the notifications under your account.
 The status of the automation will be listed there as either successful or failed.